 2023 National Junior Duck Stamp Contest

-The 2023 National Junior Duck Stamp Contest will be held at the U.S. Fish & Wildlife Service National Conservation Training Center in Shepherdstown, WV on Friday April 21, 2023.
-A panel of 5 judges will judge the top entries submitted by each of the 50 States, D.C., and the U.S. Territories.
-Judging will begin at 10 am ET and should conclude by noon.
+The 2023 National Junior Duck Stamp Contest was held at the U.S. Fish & Wildlife Service National Conservation Training Center in Shepherdstown, WV on Friday April 21, 2023.
+A panel of 5 judges considered 62 entries submitted by the 50 States, Washington D.C., and the U.S. Territories.

-The winning artwork will grace the 2023-2024 Junior Duck Stamp which will raise funds to educate and engage our nation’s youth in wildlife and wetland conservation and outdoor recreation.
-This will be the 31st stamp in the collection
+The winning artwork will grace the 2023-2024 Junior Duck Stamp.
+Funds raised from sales of the $5 collectible stamp are used to educate and engage our nation’s youth in wildlife and wetland conservation and outdoor recreation.
+This will be the 31st Junior Duck Stamp in the series and will go on sale on June 23, 2023

 A high-resolution version of the winning image is available for certain uses.
 News media should contact Valerie Fellows at Valerie Fellows or 703/358-2285.
 Others interested in obtaining a license to use the image should contact Suzanne Fellows at Suzanne Fellows or 703/358-2145.